 For pollinators, the Wild Line will create 10 new wildflower meadows in the north of the city, particularly concentrating on areas where there are gaps between flower-rich habitats to create a pollinator ‘corridor’ for the coast (see pages 14-16 of the CEC Biodiversity Action Plan for the importance of green networks).

 We will be installing man-made habitats to hard sea wall defences to create vital habitat for species such as barnacles and periwinkles, much like our initial experimental tiles that you may have seen in Cramond but on a larger scale.
 Concrete sea defences are particularly devoid of life and with so much of the Edinburgh coast protected by them it is important that this barrier is transformed from grey to green (see pages 38-41 from University of Glasgow here).

-The Scottish Seabird Centre will be undertaking large scale removal of plastics along the Edinburgh and East Lothian coasts, as well as removing Invasive Non-Native Species such as Tree Mallow from the Forth Islands, both of which have a negative effect on the areas available for sea birds to nest (see SOS Puffin for info).
+The Scottish Seabird Centre will be undertaking large scale removal of Invasive Non-Native Species such as Tree Mallow from the Forth Islands, which has a negative effect on the areas available for sea birds to nest (see SOS Puffin for info).

 Collecting data will also be an important part of the Wild Line project, to enable us to monitor the impact of our work for these three species; pollinators, rocky shore invertebrates and sea birds.
 Throughout the course of the project we will have specialists, students and volunteers helping us to monitor the impact that we make.

 As well as improving the coast for wildlife, we hope that the Wild Line will also make our coast a better place for people!